 Durham County Record Office

-Durham County Record Office is responsible for collecting and preserving the archives of people and organisations in County Durham and Darlington, and making those records available to as many people as possible.
+Durham County Record Office is responsible for collecting and preserving the archives of people and organisations in County Durham and Darlington.
+It makes these records available to as many people as possible.

 Archives are our memory - they provide a unique access to our past.
 They are the written records of people's day-to-day lives.